The demographics of core-collapse supernovae. The role of binary evolution and CSM interaction: Method

 Several criteria are used to identify binary models that undergo unstable mass transfer and function as termination conditions \citep{Jin25_BonnGal}, encompassing L2-overflow during the overcontact phase, mass transfer initiated at the Zero-age main-sequence (ZAMS), the occurrence of Darwin instability \citep{Darwin1879_StabilityBinary}, inverse mass transfer, and models with $\qi<0.7$ where mass transfer rates exceed $0.1\msoy$.
 The models that prematurely terminated during \Case A or \Case B mass transfer are assumed to merge.
 This ensemble of choices defines the ``Hardcoded'' merger criterion, outlining the baseline for the number of systems that will result in mergers.

-\subsection{Population Synthesis}
+\subsection{Population synthesis}

 We estimate the population properties of supernova progenitors using a grid-based population synthesis of the stellar evolutionary models, assigning statistical weights to each model in the grid.
-This is motivated by the widespread presence of sharp transitions in the parameter space, which disfavor the adoption of interpolation-based Montecarlo methods.
+This is motivated by the widespread presence of sharp transitions in the parameter space, which disfavor the adoption of interpolation-based Monte Carlo methods.

 We describe our assumptions on the birth probabilities of each model (Sect.\,\ref{sec:methods:stat_weights}), and on the inferred properties of the models beyond the stellar-evolution calculations, namely the evolution of mergers (Sect.\,\ref{sec:methods:megers}), the explodability of the models (Sect.\,\ref{sec:methods:explodability}), and the evolution of the binary system after the first explosion (Sect.\,\ref{sec:method:postSN}).
 We discuss the effect of these assumptions in Appendix\,\ref{sec:discussion:postprocess}.